Valentin Slavikovski: Training

-Career Highlights
+Career highlights

 Valentin Slavikovski is well known for his victories throughout the World Association of Kickboxing Organizations (WAKO).
-Thousands of men and women, from over twenty different countries come together to compete for the organization each year.
+Thousands of men and women, from over twenty countries come together to compete for the organization each year.
 In 2010, Slavikovski took 2nd place at the XVI World Cup for Kickboxing.
-From the years of 2011 to 2013, Slavikovski took 1st at each of the annual World Cup competitions, in the same sport.
+From 2011 to 2013, Slavikovski took 1st at each of the annual World Cup competitions, in the same sport.

 Valentin Slavikovski's victory in the international tournament in Muay Thai and classic boxing at the Sports Palace in Minsk, Belarus, proved himself to be a bright and promising fighter.
-The tournament brought crowds of professional fighters, fans and entertainment professionals to the fight featuring Slavikovski, and Ukrainian Thai boxing champion, Roman Cricklya.
-Slavikovski battled his worthy opponent, each delivering crushing blows and keeping the audience on their feet throughout.
-The heavyweight's fight finally came to an end with Slavikovski and his expertly timed moves and techniques winning the fight.
+The tournament brought crowds of professional fighters, fans and entertainment professionals and in particular to the fight between Slavikovski, and Ukrainian Thai boxing champion, Roman Cricklya.

-On April 14, 2012, at the Sports Palace in Minsk, Belarus, the fights for the qualifying round of the international tournament, Fight Code for TNA Muay Thai, took place.
+On April 14, 2012, the fights for the qualifying round of the international tournament, Fight Code for TNA Muay Thai, took place at the Sports Palace in Minsk, Belarus.
 The event was broadcast in 49 countries around the world.
 The award-winning professional fighter Oleg Priymachev, of Ukraine, fought against Slavikovski.
-Although it was a tough fight, Slavikovski won against his opponent and gained even more media attention.
+Slavikovski won against his opponent and gained media attention.

-The international tournament of kickboxing also known as Night of Muay Thai (February 22, 2013), hosted by Soviet Wings Sport Palace in Moscow, Russia, housed some of the strongest professional fighters the world had ever seen.
-Here Slavikovski fought against the multiple world championship holder in Thai boxing, Dmitry Bezus, of Ukraine.
-The two heavyweights battled it out until the referee and judges awarded the title to Slavikovski.
+The international tournament of kickboxing also known as Night of Muay Thai (February 22, 2013), was hosted in the Soviet Wings Sport Palace in Moscow, Russia.
+Slavikovski fought against multiple world championship holder in Thai boxing, Dmitry Bezus, of Ukraine.
+The judges awarded the win to Slavikovski.

-Equally memorable was Slavikovski's fight during the Fights on TNA rules for TATNEFT Cup in 2014.
-The selection of fighters was formed by a pyramid system and a long list of rigid rules.
-Sportsmen from countries such as Europe, Asia, South America, and Africa are invited to the world championship, however, only titled sportsmen, such as Slavikovski, are allowed to participate.
-Here, Slavikovski went up against Moroccan, Mohamed Boubkari.
-In the fight with his very experienced opponent, Slavikovski held up his strength, accuracy, and mental control over Boubkari.
-By a unanimous decision, Slavikovski won the match.
+Slavikovski's fought during the Fights on TNA rules for TATNEFT Cup in 2014.
+Sportsmen from continents such as Europe, Asia, South America, and Africa were invited to the world championship, however, only titled sportsmen, such as Slavikovski, were allowed to participate.
+Slavikovski went up against Mohamed Boubkari.
+In the fight, Slavikovski ultimately won the match.